-Putting together a tea towel fundraiser for your school can be a fun and creative way to raise funds for the P and C or for extra activities for the students.
+Putting together a Tea Towel Fundraiser for your school can be a fun and creative way to raise funds for the PC or for extra activities for the students.

-This creative exercise allows students to express themselves by printing either a self-portrait, hand-print, sketch or signature onto a tea-towel of their choice.
+This creative exercise allows students to express themselves by printing either a self-portrait, a hand-print, a sketch or a signature onto a tea-towel of their choice.

-Parents usually go nuts for these items, and buy them in bulk.
-A set for parents, grandparents etc. The benefit of this type of item is the more you print the more profit the campaign will bring in.
+Parents usually go nuts for these items and buy them in bulk.
+The benefit of this type of item is the more you print the more profit the campaign will bring.

-Whatever the type of students, in the school, these projects can be fun for them to participate in.
-All you need is a A5 sheet of paper and a black texta.
-Then let their creative juices flow free.
+Whatever the type of students, these projects can be fun for them to participate in.
+All they need is an A5 sheet of paper and a black texta pen.
+Then allow their creative juices to flow free.

-- Pre-school students could each supply a hand print and teachers could add their names below.
+- Each pre-school student could supply a hand print and teachers could add their names under each hand print

 - Grade school students could supply simple “self portraits” (see photograph below).